PHOTOGRAPHY IN ICELAND

 The panoramic views are so breathtaking in fact, that according to Guide to Iceland, it was Seljalandsfoss WaterFall that Justin Beiber chose to shoot his music video “I’ll Show You”.
 For you Bieber fans, you can watch his video here.

 The waterfall isn’t too far off the Ring Road, and is a popular attraction for photographers, and for good reason, the views to capture here are utterly priceless.
 To get to the main parking lot, drive 14 miles north/west on the Ring Road and take a right onto Route 249.
-The parking lot is on your right, you can’t miss it!
+You can stop with your kuku camper very close to the waterfall as the parking lot is on your right, you can’t miss it!

 There are so many more amazing rural places to visit in Iceland, and we will cover more of those in another blog article.
 For those of you looking to seize some of Iceland's more urban and cultural life styles, the rest of this article will focus on two of the most popular places to visit.